 On March 11, ISDA, the Global Foreign Exchange Division of the Global Financial Markets Association, UK Finance and the Loan Market Association responded jointly to a consultation from His Majesty’s Treasury on the future regulatory regime for benchmarks and benchmark administrators.

-The HMT consultation will result in new legislation that repeals and replaces the UK BMR and delegates firm-facing requirements to the FCA.
+The HMT consultation will result in new legislation that repeals and replaces the UK BMR and delegates firm-facing requirements to the Financial Conduct Authority (FCA).
 This consultation will be followed by an FCA consultation on the detailed firm-facing rules.
 A date has not yet been fixed for the FCA consultation.

 Documents (1) for ISDA, GFXD, UK Finance, LMA Respond to HMT on UK BMR Reform